fuzzysabi/fuzzysabi.github.io/_posts/2016-11-13-thermostat-of-doom.md

 categories: woodworking inventions
 ---

+**UPDATE** After a few years of operation, the wire nuts decided they'd had enough and started to overheat.
+Turns out wire nuts are actually terrible for wiring, and are only used because they're fast.
+[Lever nuts](https://www.homedepot.com/s/lever%20nut?NCNI-5) are actually way better for nearly all home wiring, but true crimp splices are the most reliable.
+After a couple of years as a manufacturing engineer for an automotive wiring department, I learned that the non-insulated crimps with a separate piece of heat shrink are the best, as the ones with integrated heat shrink, or the dreaded solder splice, or the very worst "vampire-tap" will fail- in many cases before the vehicle leaves the shop!

 I made a thermostat nearly a year ago using an arduino pro mini, an old usb converter, a big relay, and a couple of sensors left over from work. it looks like a [bomb][ahmed], which is awesome, and it's hard coded to around 55 degrees, which